BetaHydri/side-channel-vulnerabilities-check/README.md

 The following mitigations are not configured and can be enabled:
 Use numbers to select (e.g., 1,3,4 or 1-3 or 2,5-7,9 or 'all' for all mitigations):
+Enter 0 to apply no mitigations and exit:

   [1] SRSO Mitigation (Impact: Low)
       Speculative Return Stack Overflow mitigation for AMD CPUs (CVE-2023-20569)